Tashir: History

-The newly-established settlement was named after the Viceroy of the Caucasus Mikhail Semyonovich Vorontsov.
+The newly-established settlement was named Vorontsovka (Воронцовка) after the Viceroy of the Caucasus Mikhail Semyonovich Vorontsov.
 In 1846, it was included in the Borchaly uezd of the Tiflis Governorate.

 In 1935, during the Soviet rule, the settlement was renamed Kalinino after the Russian Bolshevik revolutionary leader Mikhail Kalinin and was called.
 In 1961, Kalinino was granted the statues of an urban-type settlement to become the centre of Kalinino raion.
 In 1983, it was granted with the status of a town.

 With the independence of Armenia in 1991, the town was renamed Tashir after the historic Tashir canton of Gugark, and was eventually included within the Lori Province formed as per the 1995 administrative reforms of independent Armenia.